ramonamerong/hladownload/README.md

 ### Examples
 `hladownload -a A*31:01 -o output -H -s A 1-10 -E -F -r Europe Australia -> -n` Using this command, no alleles corresponding to 'A\*31:01' will be found in the IMGT/HLA alleles.
 Therefore, higher resolution alleles are returned instead for which only codons 1 up to 9 are preserved in the eventual sequence and only eplets occuring in these alleles will be reported.
 In addition, allele frequencies of A*\31:01 or of higher resolution alleles will be reported from the region Europe and Australia.
 Null alleles, however, will all be excluded from the results (otherwise allele A\*31:01:02:03N could have been included).
-The output files of this example can be found under `example_output` on this repository.
+The output files of this example can be found under `example_output` on [the github repository of this project](https://github.com/ramonamerong/hladownload).

 ## Python modules
 When this program has been installed, different submodules can be found under `hladownload`: